cypress-io/eslint-plugin-cypress/README.md

 ## Disable rules

-You can disable a specific rule(s) per file, for a portion of a file, or for a single line.
-For example:
+You can disable specific rules per file, for a portion of a file, or for a single line.

-Disable the `cypress/no-unnecessary-waiting` rule for the entire file by placing at the start:
+Disable the `cypress/no-unnecessary-waiting` rule for the entire file by placing this at the start of the file:

 ```js
 /* eslint-disable cypress/no-unnecessary-waiting */